xaur/dcrfun/README.md

 Contributions are welcome: must be relevant to Decred, not overly offensive, dates in UTC, both new and retrospective items are accepted.

+### floats

+> moo31337: no floats\
+> moo31337: death to floats\
+> moo31337: think of all the silicon that could be saved by not having floats in die

+2018-04-30 | tags: chat dev | source: [#politeia](https://decred.slack.com/archives/C88HEA7DK/p1525099594000711)

+### thank you solar

+> solar: Decred looks strong.
+You're welcome ( I sold some at 0.0073)\
+> stabbarn: @solar Thank you.
+Very kind of you\
+> hypernoob: Please sell more\
+> solar: I'm getting bitter that I sold 2 days ago.
+Thought we were going back to 0.006.
+Someone had to do it.\
+> geostone: Hey @cryptocasca it's safe to come back.
+Turns out it was solar we needed to sell the whole time.... lmao

+2018-04-24 | tags: chat trading | source: [#trading](https://decred.slack.com/archives/C3PBR19L4/p1524574137000299)

 ### good design

 > jz: Wow @DZ's killing it with that block explorer design.
 If being aroused by dcrdata is wrong I don't wanna be right.